getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let pos = 56; // Number | The position of tab.
 The base index is 0.
 let screenId = 56; // Number | The ID of the screen.
 let tabId = 56; // Number | The ID of the screen tab.
-apiInstance.cloudidRestApi3ScreensScreenIdTabsTabIdMovePosPost(cloudid, pos, screenId, tabId, (error, data, response) => {
+apiInstance.screensScreenIdTabsTabIdMovePosPost(cloudid, pos, screenId, tabId, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {